l90tdr/ATAP-Telemetry-Workshop-May-2026/README.md

 - Residency metrics
 - Introductory interactive mapping with `{leaflet}`

+It would be wise to have a mildly recent version of R installed on your machine before we start.

 Participants can either download the repository as a `.zip` file or clone it directly from GitHub to work through the workshop locally in RStudio and Quarto.

 ```bash